remix-run/react-router/README.md

 See more in the [Introduction](/docs/Introduction.md), [Advanced Usage](/docs/guides/advanced/README.md), and [Examples](/examples).

 ### Thanks

+Thanks to [our sponsors](/SPONSORS.md) for supporting the development of React Router.

 React Router was initially inspired by Ember's fantastic router.
 Many thanks to the Ember team.